 Personal injury claims vary extensively in their nature depending on the type of accident (i.e. an accident at work, a tripping accident, a road traffic accident) and the injuries which have been sustained, which can again be wide ranging e.g. broken bones, whiplash, head injuries and fatalities.

 It's virtually impossible to predict at the outset how long a claim will take to resolve.
-There are two main issues to consider with any personal injury claim, they are:
+There are two main issues to consider when making any personal injury claim which are:

 In terms of the injury, the Claimant first has to prove that the accident caused the injury which can usually be established quite easily by obtaining a medical report.
 However depending on the kind of injuries suffered, it may be necessary to obtain more than one report, or for the Claimant to undergo treatment such as physiotherapy before a medical expert can give a final opinion on the effect of the injuries suffered.

 Your lawyer is unlikely to advise you to settle your claim until you have either made a full recovery from your injuries or you have a firm medical prognosis in place.
 The prognosis will be in the form of a report from an independent medical expert, confirming the extent of your injuries, when you recovered (or are likely to recover), and how you are likely to be affected in the future.
 The reason for waiting to settle your claim until this medical evidence is complete is that once a claim is settled, it is done so on a 'full and final' basis, meaning that no further compensation can be paid in relation to that claim.

 Therefore if you were to settle your claim before either making a complete recovery, or before you had a firm prognosis in place, you would be at risk of under-settling your claim, with no ability to apply for further compensation if your injuries persisted for longer than expected or became worse in the future.